-The Company is VAT registered, but a large proportion of its income, income, being housing rents, and Right to Buy sales, is exempt for VAT purposes and this gives rise to a partial exemption calculation.
+The Company is VAT registered, but a large proportion of its income, being housing rents and Right to Buy sales, are exempt for VAT purposes.
+While other income sources being standard, zero rated or outside of scope gives rise to a partial exemption calculation.